Clear skies ahead: characterizing atmospheric gravity gradient noise for vertical atom interferometers: Atmospheric gravity gradient noise

 \subsection{Atmospheric pressure fluctuations as noise}

 The gravitational response of laser interferometers to infrasound was first investigated as a strain noise source by Saulson~\cite{Saulson:1984} and Creighton~\cite{Creighton:2008}, where they found that it had a limited impact for frequencies above a few Hz.
 This work has also been summarized and expanded more recently by Harms~\cite{Harms:2019}.
-Infrasound covers a large frequency range from sub-\si{mHz} to tens of \si{Hz} and can be a source of GGN.
+Infrasound covers a large frequency range from sub-\si{mHz} to tens of \si{Hz} and can be a source of GGN through the density fluctuations of the air creating a local gravitational gradient.
 In this range we are most concerned with ambient infrasound fluctuations as these would act like a constant noise background.\footnote{Transient infrasound can be sourced by earthquakes, volcanoes, thunderstorms, meteors, and explosions~\cite{Averbuch:2020,Evers:2008,Edwards:2007,Lin:2007}.
 These sources can propagate as infrasound waves for many hundreds to thousands of \si{km} along the Earth/atmosphere surface and higher up in the atmospheric layers~\cite{Hedlin:2012,Drob:2003} and also contribute to the overall GGN through seismic density fluctuations.}

 The ambient field in the surface boundary layer, the part of the atmosphere that feels direct effects from the Earth's surface and which ranges from a few meters to kilometers above the surface depending on local meteorology, contains many infrasound waves and may not be fully known at a given moment.
 Therefore, we restrict our investigation to plane infrasound waves incident with the Earth's surface.
 Pressure waves are similar to seismic P-waves, or compressional longitudinal waves, by creating density fluctuations throughout the transport medium.